MiTsSsS/Pong/README.md

 - [How to setup SFML](https://www.sfml-dev.org/tutorials/2.5/start-vc.php)

-You can clone this repo and run the project, it should run with no issues if you have SFML setup correctly.
+You can clone this repo, run the project, and play some Pong!
+It should run with no issues if you have SFML setup correctly.
 It might also benefit you if you want to learn SFML so feel free to modify the code!

 # Lessons Learned